When was this photo taken?

 Provenance

-Reads EXIF, XMP, and C2PA Content Credentials when present.
+Reads EXIF and XMP, and validates C2PA Content Credentials against the official trust list.

 Forensics